Internet-Draft vcon primer November 2024

 2.2.3.
 What Data Is Protected?

 Data privacy laws protect personal information, though its scope can vary across different laws.
 In general, the term “personal information” (also known as “personally identifiable information” or “PII”) includes information that makes it possible to identify an individual or information about an “identified” or “identifiable” individual.
 California extends the scope of PII to include information about a consumer and the consumer’s household, as well as employment data.
-Examples of PII include:

 • Basic identifiers: Name, addresses (postal and email), government-issued identification numbers